 “When someone really hears you without passing judgment on you, without trying to take responsibility for you, without trying to mold you, it feels damn good. . . .
 When I have been listened to and when I have been heard, I am able to re-perceive my world in a new way and to go on.
 It is astonishing how elements which seem insoluble become soluble when someone listens.
 How confusions which seem irremediable turn into relatively clear flowing streams when one is heard.” -Carl Rogers

-My invitation to you this week is this: Next time you’re in a conflict with someone and wanting to be heard, see if you can practice listening in this empathic way.
+My invitation to you this week is this: Next time you’re in a conflict with someone who matters to you and you want to be heard, see if you can practice listening in this empathic way.
 It takes a lot of courage, but I trust that once you start to see and feel how healing and transformative it is, you’ll want to keep practicing.
 Let me know how it goes—I’d love to hear from you!

-This piece was originally published on Psyched in San Francisco on August 2, 2012.
+This piece was written by Ali Miller and originally published on Psyched in San Francisco on August 2, 2012.